improvisec/recursive-ir/README.md

 <img src="assets/images/error_field.png"/>

-Clicking the Explore button will take the user to the OpenSearch Dashboards Discover app where the default data view selected will be the "ingestion-error-*".
+In the Recursive-IR homepage, when there are ingestion errors, clicking the Explore button will take you to the OpenSearch Dashboards Discover app where the default data view selected will be the "ingestion-error-" instead of "alljson-".
 The field that's causing the ingestion error can be inspected.

 <img src="assets/images/ingestion_error.png"/>